TrayanStefanov/Personal-Blog/README.md

 # Personal Blog site.

+    Used ammount of CSS and JS possible to showcase the power of BS5.
-    Initial version is up and running
+    Initial version is up and running.
     I have plans to revisit it at a later date.